Pediatric intrahepatic cholestasis liver disease

 Refer a Patient

 Cholestasis is a condition that means bile is unable to flow out of the liver like it’s supposed to.
 This can happen for different reasons.
-With intrahepatic cholestasis, it happens because of problems inside the liver. (“Intrahepatic” means “inside the liver.”)
+With intrahepatic cholestasis, it happens because of problems inside the liver. (“intrahepatic” means “inside the liver.”)
 Multiple diseases can cause these problems, and these are known as intrahepatic cholestasis liver diseases.

 Bile is an important liquid in our bodies.
 It helps us get rid of toxins and digest fats.
 Normally, it is produced in the liver and then flows to the gallbladder and small intestine.